PROJECT-NINJA/SMS-Spam-Detector/README.md

 **For Non-Spam:**

-- I just sent my records to Mainak, tell her to text me the address of the school
+- Sent from your Twilio trial account - Hey Mainak I am demo man
-- Testing this API server
+- Hello Mainak, this is a good news

 **For Spam:**
 - Congratulations!
 You have won a lottery of 12000 dollars from Elon Musk.
 Call 987654321 to confirm.